emiprandi/trakker/README.md

 Login | Dashboard | Tracking
 --- | --- | ---
 <img src="./docs/login.png" width="300"> | <img src="./docs/dashboard.png" width="300"> | <img src="./docs/tracking.png" width="300">

+## TODO

+This is a first iteration (aka proof of concept) of the app and although it is very useful to quickly track time there is a lot of room for improvements.
+E.g. change/add task project, check if timer is stopped from webapp, etc.
+I'm currently working on darwin `.app` package to be ready for distribution.